80+ Best Day of the Dead Food and Drink Recipes

 CALAVERAS DE AZUCAR (SUGAR SKULLS)

-Calaveras de azúcar are sugar sculptures in the shape of skulls and are an essential part of an ofrenda. – Flan and Apple Pie
+Calaveras de azúcar are essential among Day of the Dead recipes and an essential part of an ofrenda.

 LOOKING FOR MORE DAY OF THE DEAD INSPIRATION?